 The textbook information on this page was provided by the instructor.
 Students should use this information when considering purchases from the AU Campus Store or other vendors.
 Students may check here to determine if books are currently available for purchase at the AU Campus Store.

 Melvin Urofsky & Paul Finkelman, A March of Liberty: A Constitutional History of the United States, Volume 2: From 1898 to the Present (3d ed.
 2011); Kermit Hall and Peter Karsten, The Magic Mirror: Law in American History (2d ed.
 2008); William Wiecek, Liberty Under Law (1988); Lawrence Friedman, American Law in the Twentieth Century (2004); William W. Fisher, et al., American Legal Realism (1993); Paul Boyer, et al., Cengage Advantage Books: The Enduring Vision, Volume 2: Since 1865 (7th ed.
-2011).
+2011)or (8th ed.
+2014, soon forthcoming).
 [This "Cengage Advantage Books" version is a substantially less expensive version of The Enduring Vision, Volume 2 book, containing all of the narrative but fewer graphics.]
-All of these books can be purchased used on line at a substantial discount, in some cases at an awesome discount.
+All of these books, except for the soon to be released Cengage Advantage version of the 8th edition of The Enduring Vision, can be purchased used on line at a substantial discount, in some cases at an awesome discount.
 A few copies of each of these books also will be available in the Reserve stacks in the library.

 First Class Readings